-Do not remain in a building if the smell is stronger inside than outside.
+Do not remain in a building if the smell is

+Do not touch any liquid or vapour that may have come from the pipeline.

+stronger inside than outside.

-Do not turn on or off anything that may create a spark - including cell phones, telephones, two-way radios, light switches, vehicle alarms, vehicle keyless entry systems and flashlights until you are in a safe location.
+Do not turn on or off anything that may create a spark - including cell phones, telephones, two-way radios, light switches, vehicle alarms, vehicle keyless entry systems and flashlights - until you are in a safe location.